sensu/sensu-docs/content/sensu-go/5.16/guides/enrich-events-with-hooks.md

 Check hooks are **commands** the Sensu agent runs in response to the result of **check** command execution.
 The Sensu agent executes the appropriate configured hook based on the exit status code (e.g. `1`).

-Check hooks allow Sensu users to automate data collection that operators routinely perform to investigate monitoring alerts, freeing up precious operator time.
+Check hooks allow Sensu users to automate data collection that operators would routinely perform to investigate monitoring alerts, which frees up precious operator time.
 Although you can use check hooks for rudimentary auto-remediation tasks, they are intended to enrich monitoring event data.
 This guide helps you create a check hook that captures the process tree in case a service check returns a critical status.